Skip to main content

 That really depends on what your needs are.
 There are many energy deals to choose from, and here are some considerations for you:

-• Fixed or variable.
+• Fixed, variable or trackers.
 Fixed means you'll be fixing your tariff prices for the duration specified on the product.
 It's typically one or two years.
-Variable means the price may go up or down.
-Fixed tariffs will protect you from price increases
+A variable energy tariff means the price may go up or down, and prices are set in line with Ofgem's energy price cap.
+Tracker tariffs offer guaranteed savings against the price cap.
+Fixed-price tariffs will protect you from price increases

 • Tariff bundles.
 Many tariffs now include additional extras such as smart home devices or boiler insurance.
 This 'packaging' tends to be cheaper than if you were to get all of the bundled items separately